RoySegall/Gizra/app/_posts/2015-08-30-decople-flag-content.md

 no bits can be sent.
 Maybe i’m a little bit extreme since it’s still exists in the backend Drupal.

-One of the things, which might sound very small, is the functionality of the flag module.
-One of the many usages the flag module provides is the like button.
+One of the things, which might sound very minor, it's the functionality of the flag module.
+One of the many usages the flag module have it's the like button.
 Just like on Facebook.
-But how can we do it with a decouple site?
+But how can we achieve it with a decouple site?
 Let’s see!

 <!-- more -->
 ## Setting up the infrastructure